ncatlab/nlab-content/pages/18126.md

     U_i \cap V_j \overset{\psi_j^{-1}}{\longrightarrow} \psi_j^{-1}(U_i \cap V_j) \; \subset \mathbb{R}^n
 $$

-showing their analogy to the glueing functions within a single atlas spring.
+showing their analogy to the gluing functions within a single atlas (def. \ref{Charts}).

 Hence diffeomorphsm induces an [[equivalence relation]] on the set of smooth atlases that exist on a given [[topological manifold]] $X$.
 An [[equivalence class]]